pyrogram/pyrogram/docs/source/start/Usage.rst

         app.stop()

-You can also use the Client instance in a context manager with the ``with`` statement:
+You can also use Pyrogram in a context manager with the ``with`` statement.
+The Client will automatically :meth:`start <pyrogram.Client.start>` and :meth:`stop <pyrogram.Client.stop>` gracefully, even in case of unhandled exceptions in your code:

     .. code-block:: python